MLopezJ/shadow-to-lwm2m-types-js/README.md

 In order to generate a LwM2M representation of a shadow, it is needed to provided 2 documents:

 1. Shadow
-2. Object with the relation between names and ids
+2. Object with the relation between names and ids (and its TypeScript types)
-* 2.1 TypeScript type of the object

 Then, execute the main function